• Skip to primary navigation

 We're cooking up some Jamaican Jerk Chicken tonight, my spicy food loving friends.
 Without a doubt, this recipe will satisfy your taste buds.
 Jamaican cuisine is packed with a huge selection of piquant spices and ingredients.

-As we've discussed many times, spicy doesn't always mean "hot" in cooking, though with Jamaican cooking, as it is with the wonderful Caribbean, it often does bring that heat so many of us crave.
+As we've discussed before, spicy doesn't always mean "hot" in cooking, though with Jamaican cuisine, as it is with the wonderful Caribbean, it often does bring that heat so many of us crave.

 This particular recipe brings the fiery heat in the form of scotch bonnet peppers, some of my favorites in terms of heat and flavor.